Monday March 12

 5:00 Set-up Posters

 5:30 Social Hour and Poster Session

 7:30 Presentation by Dr. Michael Myrick, S.C.
 Chemist of the Year

-Congratulations to Dr. Angela Peters of Claflin University.
-She will receive the E. Ann Nalley Regional Award for Volunteer Service at the upcoming SERMACS meeting in Charlotte on November 11 at the awards luncheon.
+Congratulations to Dr. Angela Peters of Claflin University who received the E. Ann Nalley Regional Award for Volunteer Service at the 2017 SERMACS meeting in Charlotte on November 11 at the awards luncheon.
 This award recognizes ACS volunteers who have contributed significantly to the Society, particularly at the SE Region level.
 She has served on the board of SERMACS, Inc. and most recently was the general chair of SERMACS 2016 in Columbia.
 Angela has served as the chair of the South Carolina Section and in 2012 received the E. Ray McAfee Distinguished Service to the Section Award from the South Carolina Section.
 In addition to other honors in 2005 she was named the SC Governor's Professor of the Year.

 Visit our Job Board for open positions.

 Current postings: Technical Sales Rep-Textile and Surfactant Division